-To link your Memory Maker to your MagicBands, go into your My Disney Experience account again and do the first two steps above – Go to your reservation and tickets.
-At the bottom of that page you’ll see Memory Maker Account.
-Click on it and you’ll see a page that asks if you have Disney PhotoPass Photos.
-Click on the MagicBand and add the number from your Magic Band.
+To link your Memory Maker to your MagicBands, go into your My Disney Experience account app or account and do the first two steps above – Go to your “Tickets and Passes.”
+Then, instead of typing in your Memory Maker card number, type in the MagicBand ID number located on the back of the band.
+This is the same for syncing the new MagicBand+ to your account.

 If you purchased a Disney Memory Maker in advance, you’ll have to wait three days to start getting pictures to show up in your Memory Maker account.
-If you purchased the immediate option, you can begin capturing photos immediately.
-The Memory Maker window is 30 days from the first photo download.
-However, remember ALL your photos will expire within 45 days of being taken (unless you purchase an extension).
+If you purchased the immediate option, you can begin capturing and downloading photos immediately.
+Those who purchase the PhotoPass add on with their Annual Pass will need to wait until their annual pass is active to access unlimited Disney PhotoPass downloads.

 I ended up customizing most photos with a few different options, as well as leaving it as just a photo.
 It takes quite a while to go through them, especially if you have lots like we did.
 Most people won’t need to worry about the Memory Maker window for taking the pictures, it’s more important to remember when the photos will expire – and be gone forever.

 There are some downsides to the Disney PhotoPass.
 For instance, you are at the mercy of the person behind the camera for your shot.
 I generally like to take the photos, because I know more what I want to get from the photo.
 However, I can’t emphasis enough how great it is to get out from behind the camera and just enjoy being together.